 As with all core registry services, the SRS is run from a global cluster of registry system data centers, located in geographic centers with high Internet bandwidth, power, redundancy and availability.
 All of the registry systems will be run in a <n+1> setup, with a primary data center and a secondary data center.
-For detailed site information, please see our responses to questions #32 and #35.
+For detailed site information, please see a similar framework and our responses to questions #32 and #35.
 Registrars access the SRS in real-time using EPP.

-A sample of the Afilias SRS technical and operational capabilities (displayed in Figure 24-a) include:
+A sample of the registry back-end service provider's SRS technical and operational capabilities (displayed in Figure 24-a) include:

-Geographically diverse redundant registry systems;
+• Geographically diverse redundant registry systems;

-- Load balancing implemented for all registry services (e.g. EPP, WHOIS, web admin) ensuring equal experience for all customers and easy horizontal scalability; - Disaster Recovery Point objective for the registry is within one minute of the loss of the primary system; - Detailed and tested contingency plan, in case of primary site failure, and; - Daily reports, with secure access for confidentiality protection.
+• Load balancing implemented for all registry services (e.g. EPP, WHOIS, web admin) ensuring equal experience for all customers and easy horizontal scalability;

+- Disaster Recovery Point objective for the registry is within one minute of the loss of the primary system; - Detailed and tested contingency plan, in case of primary site failure, and; - Daily reports, with secure access for confidentiality protection.

-As evidenced in Figure 24-a, the SRS contains several components of the registry system.
+As per similar examples showed in Figure 24-a, the SRS contains several components of the registry system.
 The interconnectivity ensures near-real-time distribution of the data throughout the registry infrastructure, timely backups, and up-to-date billing information.